SidOfc/mkdx/README.md

 For other files such as `doc` or `pdf` mkdx relies on the [`file`](https://man7.org/linux/man-pages/man1/file.1.html) command to determine if a file should be opened inside (n)vim or using for example libreoffice.

-mkdx uses `open` behind the scenes, on macOS this will work out of the box, on linux make sure the [`xdg-utils`](https://www.freedesktop.org/wiki/Software/xdg-utils/) package is installed and that you can run `open https://github.com`.
+mkdx uses `open` / `xdg-open` behind the scenes, on macOS this will work out of the box, on linux make sure the [`xdg-utils`](https://www.freedesktop.org/wiki/Software/xdg-utils/) package is installed and that you can run `open https://github.com`.
 `xdg-utils` can be installed by running `sudo apt install xdg-utils` in your terminal.